Italian lawmakers delay showdown over Berlusconi

 A meeting of a cross-party Senate committee charged with deciding whether Berlusconi should be barred from the Senate following a conviction for tax fraud ended without holding a vote, easing political tensions at least for the time being.

-The centre-left Democratic Party (PD), which has the largest presence on the 23-member committee, accepted centre-right demands to slow down hearings on the case, but it maintains its position that Berlusconi must lose his seat.
+The center-left Democratic Party (PD), which has the largest presence on the 23-member committee, accepted center-right demands to slow down hearings on the case, but it maintains its position that Berlusconi must lose his seat.

-The meeting ended at around midnight (2200 GMT).
-Hearings will resume on Thursday at 1300 GMT, Senator Benedetto Della Vedova of Mario Monti's Civic Choice said.
+The meeting ended at around midnight (6 p.m.
+ET).
+Hearings will resume on Thursday at 9 a.m.
+ET, Senator Benedetto Della Vedova of Mario Monti's Civic Choice said.

 "The discussion will start again in the next few days and it will take a long time," the Senate group of the anti-establishment 5-Star Movement, which is most hostile to Berlusconi, said in a tweet as the meeting neared its end.

-Many observers had expected that meeting to sanction the end of the Letta government if the centre-left had maintained the uncompromising stance it had shown at an initial committee meeting on Monday.
+Many observers had expected that meeting to sanction the end of the Letta government if the center-left had maintained the uncompromising stance it had shown at an initial committee meeting on Monday.

-Berlusconi's centre-right People of Freedom (PDL) party has sought to halt the hearings pending an appeal to the European Court of Human Rights but has been rebuffed by the centre-left which says the appeal is no more than a delaying tactic.
+Berlusconi's center-right People of Freedom (PDL) party has sought to halt the hearings pending an appeal to the European Court of Human Rights but has been rebuffed by the center-left which says the appeal is no more than a delaying tactic.

 Whether the PDL's repeated threats to bring down the government go beyond simple brinkmanship remains unclear but the wrangling around the hearings has underlined how entwined Italy's political stability remains with the personal fate of Berlusconi, 20 years after he first entered politics.